 - In Static Shock, Richie officially broke the Sidekick Glass Ceiling and became the superhero Gear when he had to rescue Static, who couldn't bust out himself without exposing his Secret Identity, from Ebon and his gang.

 - Children's cartoons (such as Superfriends) often use this device to show that kids can be heroes too.

 - In the final episode before the series finale of Teen Titans, Beast Boy is the last member of the original team not to have been captured by the Brotherhood of Evil.
 He and a group of second-stringers have to rescue the rest of the teen heroes.

-- Thundercats: Mumm-Ra once captured all of them and it was up to Snarf to do the needful.
-He stepped up to the plate, and as the trope explains, went back to being his irritating self.
+- ThunderCats (1985): Mumm-Ra once captures all of them and it is up to Snarf to do the needful.
+He steps up to the plate, and as the trope explains, then goes back to being his irritating self.

 - In the Danger Mouse episode "Beware Of Mexicans Delivering Milk," Colonel K puts the burden of the assignment on Penfold after DM's energy is sapped from spiked milk.

 - Episode 14 of Scooby-Doo!
 Mystery Incorporated has Scooby and the mascots from Jabberjaw, Speed Buggy, Captain Caveman and The Funky Phantom teaming up to find their kidnapped teenage pals.
 Episode 26 has Scooby vowing to get the gang back together and hunt down Professor Pericles after revelations about Fred's past and the two parts of the Planispheric Disc are brought up and cause the gang to break up acrimoniously.
 Episode 33 has Velma and Scooby taking on the mystery when Shaggy, Fred and Daphne are otherwise pre-occupied.

 - In Buzz Lightyear of Star Command, XR has at least 2 instances of this: